Cucarachero de Apolinar

 Breeding: The Sumapaz Wren builds its nest in dense vegetation close to the ground.
 The nest is usually dome-shaped and constructed from grasses and other plant materials.
 Breeding occurs during the wet season, although specific timing can vary depending on local conditions.

-Conservation status: As of the latest assessment, the Sumapaz Wren is listed as Vulnerable due to its limited range and declining habitat quality.
+Conservation Status: As of the latest assessment, the Sumapaz Wren is listed as Vulnerable due to its limited range and declining habitat quality.

 Distribution